ish-101/HTML-Input-Type-SerialNumber/README.md

 	});
 </script>
 ```
-4. Use the input type "serialnumber" anywhere in the page to test it.
+4. Use the input type "serialnumber" anywhere in the page to test if it works.
 ```html
 <input type="serialnumber">
 ```